alexbfree/thesis/src/chapter-1.md

 Through comparative analysis of the two case studies, commonalities in individual attitudes and understandings serve to validate each other, and allow the expression of clear insights about people's relationships to personal data that can serve as answers to the two RQs.
 This **synthesis and analyis of interview data** forms the core academic research of this PhD [[Chapter 6](#chapter-6)].

 This research is situated in the Human-Computer Interaction (HCI) discipline, which means that **design** (both participatory co-design and expert-informed user-centred design [[3.5](#3.5)]) forms a key part of the approach to exploring the problem space.
 Within this space, there has been a great deal of focus on direct interaction with data and upon interface design, but more sociotechnical examination of individual attitudes to data and individual needs in a data-centric context is an under-researched area.
-To support the creation of improved interfaces and processes that can redress the power imbalance, this thesis focuses upon the **generation of a descriptive model to address the research gap**, producing detailed models and insights that recognise the multi-party complexity of data interaction today and thus are more useful to inform future design and innovation that could build systems that recognise the unique challenges of the status quo.
+To support the creation of improved interfaces and processes that can redress the power imbalance, this thesis focuses upon the **generation of a descriptive model to address the research gap**, producing detailed models and insights that recognise the multi-party complexity of data interaction today and thus can be directly of use to inform future design and innovation in the building of systems that recognise the unique challenges of the status quo.

 In particular, in [Chapter 7](#chapter-7) this thesis moves beyond academic inquiry and provides **designerly thoughts, models and ideas** that explore how the findings from the academic inquiry could be applied in practice, expanding the scope of the thesis from merely understanding the world towards planning how to change it.
 Given the scale of the sociotechnical design challenge society faces, this thesis does not carry out _'in the wild'_ evaluation of particular data interaction approaches or interface designs.
 Instead, drawing upon **direct experience in related industrial research** as well as the work of other researchers and innovators in this space, this thesis prioritises the documentation of obstacles, important insights and oppoortunities for future work.
 The primary contribution here, as the thesis concludes, is to **map out current, emergent and future approaches for improving people's agency and negotiability**, enabling future research, design and innovation work to pursue these goals with a more targeted and well-understood approach, both philosophically and in practice.

 Nature and Contributions of the Thesis{#1.2}
 --------------------------------------
-[TODO address JG feedback]

 This section lists the contributions (**Cn**) of this thesis, specifically: